 Michigan Senate moves first batch of department funding bills

-The Michigan Senate approved its Fiscal Year 2025 budget proposals for a handful of state departments Thursday.
+The Michigan Senate on Thursday approved its Fiscal Year 2025 budget proposals for a handful of state departments.

 He said a big part of the MDARD budget involved shoring up the Michigan Agriculture Environmental Assurance Program, which fights pollution on farmland.